masinc/aws-regional-product-services/README.md

 # Overview

-This project provides a command-line interface to interact with AWS Regional Product Services.
-The project is written in Rust.
+Provides a CLI to interact with AWS Regional Product Services.
+Lists AWS services in a region, lists all AWS regions, and compares services between regions

 # Features

-* List all AWS services in a region
+- List all AWS services in a region
-* List all AWS regions
+- List all AWS regions
-* Diff AWS services between regions
+- Diff AWS services between regions

 # Usage

 The project offers a command-line interface for interacting with AWS Regional Product Services.

 ## List all AWS services in a region